nirmiller/comp_phy_final_project/README.md

 2.)
 There are several notebooks to explore.
 Go to the demo.ipynb to run the basic simulation (no visualizations) for the quantum ising model and topological classical ising model.

 3.)
-Run stats_n_graphs.ipynb to run magnetization vs temperature graphs/ tests
+Run stats_n_graphs.ipynb to run magnetization vs temperature graphs/tests

 4.) demo_animations.ipynb to download cool animations for the topological ising models.